Introduction

 Terminology

 - FME Flow REST API: Provides an underlying REST-based communication mechanism for client-service applications, and also serves as a REST API.
 The REST service supports response formats in JSON and XML.
-See Getting Started with the FME Flow REST API.
+See Getting Started with the FME Flow REST API or the FME Flow REST API V4 Documentation

 -